[SDK] PyCurl 7.21.5 breaks keepclient

 Add pycurl version constraint to Python SDK because of breaking API change, refs #8104

-#2 Updated by Peter Amstutz 24 days ago
+#2 Updated by Peter Amstutz about 4 years ago

 Suggest the following version dependency change:

 Due to the API change, we need to detect the pycurl version and use the correct API.